mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 %

 ## <a name="sec:Results"></a> Results and Discussion

+The results of the hyperparameter tuning can be found at our Weights&Biases <a href="https://wandb.ai/ai4structeng_ethz/Multihead_AE_forward_overstrength_full/reports/Predictive-modelling-and-latent-space-exploration-of-steel-profile-overstrength-factors-using-multi-head-autoencoder-regressors--Vmlldzo0NTQyNTU5" target="_blank"> project homepage </a>.

 We sampled 18'000 instances of the pedestrian bridges together with their performances within the generative design as described before to form the dataset for subsequent CVAE training.
 While the Latin-Hypercube-Sampling of the Design space was conducted in a few seconds, obtaining performances of a batch of 600 design instances via FEA took on average around 55 minutes.

 Below we show the prototype of a user interface for the inverse design situation developed within Revit Dynamo.
 It provides the user with sliders and check-boxes, allowing to set desired performance metrics such as ranges for costs or the maximum structural utilisation in the ultimate as well as serviceability limit state.
 More fine grained requests for different objectives, as well as an additional visualisation of the latent space and the mapping of the objectives, is also possible, yet has been omitted for the sake of clearness.
 The right hand side of the user interface displays the sensitivity plots as well as a scatter plot for finding the Pareto front.
 Finally, a rendering of the generated bridge is shown, which can be inspected either on the screen in 2D, or in 3D through virtual reality on smartphones or dedicated devices.